 One course from:

-- ECON 200
+• ECON 200

-- PHIL/ECON 205
+• PHIL/ECON 205

-- SBS 200
+• SBS 200

 One course from:

-- PHIL 210
+• PHIL 210

-- PHIL 250
+• PHIL 250

 One course from:

-- POL 203
+• POL 203

-- POL 206
+• POL 206

-With the approval of the Director, in special cases a student may be allowed to enroll in a PPEL course while completing his or her last foundation course.
-Students should complete their Foundation Courses within five semesters of declaring PPEL as their major.
-However, to ensure timely progress through the major students are advised to complete their Foundation Courses as expeditiously as practical and prior to achieving junior status by designing their schedules in consultation with the PPEL Advisor.
+To ensure timely progress through the major students are advised to complete their Foundation Courses as expeditiously as practical and prior to achieving junior status by designing their schedules in consultation with the PPEL Advisor.
 The Advisor will assist transfer students in planning their schedules so as to facilitate their progress towards the completion of the major.

 2. Apply for Advanced Standing

-- Unofficial transcript for the purpose of determining the strength of the student's educational profile as an indicator of success in upper division PPEL Core Courses and PPEL Track Courses
+• Unofficial transcript for the purpose of determining the strength of the student's educational profile as an indicator of success in upper division PPEL Core Courses and PPEL Track Courses.

 The Director may also, at his or her discretion, invite a student to interview with the Director to determine the student's preparedness to succeed and commitment to the goals of the program.